A Return to Love: Reviews

 Bob Carroll, of The Skeptic's Dictionary, wrote: "Williamson might be called Oprah's patron saint.
 She's all about love and healing, yin and yang, being wounded, and using love and prayer to heal all wounds."

-Writing in Commentary magazine, John Podhoretz described Return to Love as "almost unspeakably tasteless" in its blithe misappropriation of concepts central to the world's major religions...[it is] a work of surpassing vulgarity in a surpassingly vulgar field [that, nevertheless] offers both sound and surprisingly moving advice."
-Readers are advised to seek meaning in something larger than themselves, to get over the issues of their past, and, "to act on wisdom from your grandmother, expressed in sugarcoated cliches: Always look on the bright side.
+Writing in Commentary, John Podhoretz described A Return to Love as "almost unspeakably tasteless" in its blithe misappropriation of concepts central to the world's major religions...[it is] a work of surpassing vulgarity in a surpassingly vulgar field [that, nevertheless] offers both sound and surprisingly moving advice."
+Readers are advised to seek meaning in something larger than themselves, to get over the issues of their past, and "to act on wisdom from your grandmother, expressed in sugarcoated cliches: Always look on the bright side.
 If God gives you lemons, make lemonade."

 Quotations

 Notable quotations from the book include: